Trip Introduction: 12 days Everest Base Camp Trek is a traditional, and historical trek in Nepal.

 Some establishments demand additional costs to replenish the battery because they purchase or utilize power from other sources.
 Generators, solar panels, and even private hydropower are being installed.
 Because of the power as well as the private poles and the amount of money that the locals must invest severely on poles, cables, and internet service providers, the internet demands a particular amount of payment, which varies from location to location and is not applicable everywhere.

-Mountain Sickness at High Altitude (AMS).
+Mountain Sickness at High Altitude (AMS)

 Mountain altitude sickness may affect anyone.
 Because of a shortage of oxygen, the reduction in air pressure at high altitudes makes breathing difficult.
 It is more common above 3300m (10,000ft).